AN INTERVIEW WITH DAVID TAYLOR

 6. How do you begin to organize a museum exhibit and what were the steps to making it happen?

 7.You also edited a book called GEORG JENSEN JEWELRY.
-Is it simply a catalogue that accompanies the exhibit?
+Is it simply a catalog that accompanies the exhibit?

 8. How did you know the pieces you wanted?